sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-07/README.md

-# Chapter 7: bytes slice
+# Chapter 7: Bytes Slice

 `bytes` represents a variable-length byte array, which can be sliced. like: